How Section 75 protects your credit card spending

 There are a few things to remember about Section 75 protection.

-For example, a £100 gadget is covered.
-But two gadgets worth £50 each would not be covered – even if they were bought in the same transaction with the same retailer.
+For example, a £125 gadget is covered.
+But two gadgets, where one was worth £50 and the was worth £75 would not be covered.
+Even if they were bought in the same transaction with the same retailer.

 2. Your spending abroad is protected

 You can claim if you were using your credit card on holiday or buying from abroad.
-The £100-£30,000 value rule above still applies.
+The more than £100 and up to £30,000 value rule above still applies.

 3. Part payment is covered

-Even if the part payment is less than £100, you can make a claim as long as the total value of the item or service is between £100 and £30,000.
+Even if the part payment is £100 or less, you can make a claim as long as the total value of the item or service is more than £100 and up to £30,000.

 4. You must have made the purchase in the last six years